Media. Communications. Marketing.

-Jennifer Nedeau is a leader in digital-first communications and marketing strategy for media brands, corporations, non-profits, and political campaigns.
-From working at TIME magazine to digital agencies to consulting for a wide variety of organizations, Jennifer has developed complex and multi-channel strategies to drive innovation, build brand identity and capture new audiences over the past 10 years.
+Jennifer Nedeau is a leader in communications and marketing for media brands, corporations, causes and campaigns.
+From working at TIME magazine to digital agencies to consulting for a wide variety of organizations, Jennifer has developed complex, multi-channel strategies to build brand identity, capture new audiences and drive results over the past 10 years.

-Jennifer has been interviewed by a number of media outlets about her expertise in communications, publishing, politics and digital advertising.
+Jennifer has been interviewed by a number of media outlets about her expertise in communications, publishing and digital advertising.
+If you are interested in interviewing Jennifer, please email her at firstname.lastname@example.org.

 Past Speaking Engagements

-The New York Times Social Media Summit, SXSW 2015, The Smithsonian, Ohio University, Princeton, Netroots Nation, National Press Club, and more.
+The New York Times Social Media Summit, Personal Democracy Forum, South by Southwest, The Smithsonian, Ohio University, Princeton University, Netroots Nation, The National Press Club, and more.

 Past Media Appearances